Laiqingsi/CLOCs_LQS/README.md

         det_annos += annos
 ```

 ​	Here, `annos` denotes one detection results for one input.
 You can add one line `torch.save(***)` or other method to save the detection results.
 Here you need to predict all dataset results that training and validation dataset.
 So that, you can train your CLOCs model and validate it.
-Or you can download 3D detection results [here](https://jbox.sjtu.edu.cn/l/OFgs7G).
-If you can get the results have same format as  I supplied, that will be OK also.

 4. You need to get 2D detection results, you can use [mmdetection](https://github.com/open-mmlab/mmdetection) to get your results.
-Or you can download [here](https://jbox.sjtu.edu.cn/l/hFDjf2). (this file is from original [CLOCs](https://github.com/pangsu0613/CLOCs)).
+Or you can download **[here](https://jbox.sjtu.edu.cn/l/hFDjf2). (or [Googledrive](https://drive.google.com/file/d/11_OvYFpsK12bn_TRDElbYmnTqmvyfpG-/view), this file is from original [CLOCs](https://github.com/pangsu0613/CLOCs) )**.
 The 2D result format is as below, almost same as kitti format.

 ```
 Car -1 -1 -10 1133.50 278.19 1225.04 329.51 -1 -1 -1 -1000 -1000 -1000 -10 0.0150